Consumer choice, free market biggest obstacles to Biden’s ambitious plan to phase out gas cars

 “Infrastructure can be the bottleneck in the EV adoption process.
 The relation between electric vehicle adoption and infrastructure development presents the classic chicken-or-the-egg dilemma,” said Hang Ren, a business professor at George Mason University.

-He added, “Consumers may hesitate to buy an EV unless they feel the charging infrastructure is available.
+“Consumers may hesitate to buy an EV unless they feel the charging infrastructure is available.
 At the same time, companies or local authorities may not be willing to invest in this infrastructure unless they feel the sales of EVs will justify its cost.”

 To alleviate those concerns, U.S. automakers have called on Mr. Biden and Congress to spend more on electric vehicle infrastructure and to add incentives in the president’s upcoming spending bill.
 They are calling for a larger network of electric vehicle charging stations and purchasing incentives for consumers.